-The Middle Division is where the St. John's ten-year experience truly comes together.
+The Middle School is where the St. John's ten-year experience truly comes together.
 The effort students have put in during the past six years culminates in four stellar middle school years, as all the skills they have mastered help them succeed at ever greater challenges.
 During the academic day, students venture into advanced mathematics, physical and life science theory and practice, and increasingly complex writing compositions.

 St. John's also begins Latin instruction in Form VII (5th grade).
 Why Latin?
 Scholars have promoted the importance of studying the ancient language because it improves student vocabulary, helps them understand analogies in standardized tests like the SAT, and teaches them to read texts carefully and for full comprehension.
 But there's another reason that St. John's teaches Latin, in the words of our students: it's cool!
 Latin at St. John's includes games like the Jeopardy-style Certamen, the study of life in ancient Rome including clothing and customs, and the creation of slogans and t-shirts to promote our Latin Team.
 Our techniques are working: St. John's students excel at the language, and have taken first in the state of Florida at Latin Forum for five years in a row.
 Further, of the nineteen Form IX (7th grade) students who took the SAT for the Duke Talent Identification Program in 2015, six received state recognition for their high scores.